k112b/travel_agency_final_project/travel-agency-backend/README.md

 # Travel-agency-backend

-## MySQL database installation isntructions.
+## MySQL database installation instructions.

 ### Step 1

-Navigate to the directory containing the file `travel-agency.sql` and connect to the MySQL server using the mysql client program, e.g.
+Navigate to the directory containing the file `travel_agency.sql` and connect to the MySQL server using the mysql client program, e.g.
 ```
 mysqlsh -u root -p --sql
 ```